 The Heath River macaw clay lick is located just 30m (100ft) from the hide providing a base for some fantastic photographs of this incredible wildlife spectacle.
 Visitors to the Heath River have seen up to 260 different macaws visiting the lick at one time.

 The Amazon Villa

-Offering a little more luxury in the Amazon Rainforest, the new Amazon Villa provides your own private rainforest lodge.
+Offering a little more luxury in the Amazon Rainforest, the Amazon Villa provides your own private rainforest lodge.
 The Amazon Villa is nestled at the edge of Tambopata National Reserve where you can relax and take things at your own pace and in a little more comfort.

 Designed to increase your enjoyment of this incredible area, choose from a variety of activities in Tambopata and head out on forest walks and kayaking tours to enjoy rainforest wildlife.

 You will even be able to see various birds or monkeys from the comfort of the lodge as the surrounding rainforest is full of different animals.
-To add a special touch, you will then enjoy private romantic dinners of delicious Peruvian cuisine and private transfers between the lodge and Puerto Maldonado.
+To add a special touch, you will enjoy private romantic dinners of delicious Peruvian cuisine and private transfers between the lodge and Puerto Maldonado.